Should we be afraid of China?

 And you may be afraid of that.
 All that bothers me is my fellow Brits, as a nation, looking like a bunch of complete wankers.
 Can we not do that, please?
 Can we have some respect for the Chinese instead, and repair some of the damage that we, the Brits, have caused?

 * Mr Liu died of liver cancer on the 13th of July 2017, barely a month after being released from prison.
 He was released after being diagnosed, but was still under 24-hour surveillance while he was in hospital.
-Since his death, his wife Liu Xia has disappeared.
-We fear for her safety.
+After his death, his wife Liu Xia disappeared, leading to fears for her safety, but she has since moved to Berlin, where she remains.